<?xml version="1.0" encoding="UTF-8"?>

 <p>So on May 25 I celebrate <strong><a href="http://en.wikipedia.org/wiki/Towel_day">TOWEL DAY</a></strong>.
 A day for Hitchhiker and Douglas Adams fans to celebrate this specific fandom.
 A geek fandom.
 In fact, a specialised geek fandom&#8230;</p>

 <p>So don&#8217;t celebrate Geek Pride Day.
-Celebrate your geek pride by celebrating your passion when, how, and who with you choose in a manner appropriate for your geekiness.
+Celebrate your geek pride by celebrating your passion when, how, and with whom you choose in a manner appropriate for your geekiness.
 Here are some ideas:</p>

 <ul>